-Orbital: A cloud of negative charge that can hold up to two electrons.
+Orbital: An orbital is a cloud of negative charge that can hold up to two electrons.
 Different orbitals have different shapes.

 p orbital: A dumbbell shaped region in which up to two electrons can be found.
 There are three p orbitals at right angles to each other, so in total, the p subshell can hold up to 6 electrons.